• Root canal therapy, also known as RCT, is a standard treatment for severely damaged teeth.

 Is a root canal the only treatment option for a cracked tooth?

-No, you also have other options for treatment.
-Cosmetic procedures are more common for small and painless damage.
-You can use it if there is no damage the pulp.
+No, you also have other treatment options available.
+Cosmetic procedures are more common for minor and painless damage.
+You can use it if there is no damage to the pulp.
 Polishing and countering are such procedures.
 Another viable option for treating root fractures is tooth extraction.
 Your dentist may still prefer RCT, but its success depends on the intensity of the tooth damage.

 How to tell if a tooth is cracked under a dental crown?

-A fractured tooth with a dental crown is likely to experience increased sensitivity.
+A tooth with a dental crown that has a fractured tooth is likely to experience increased sensitivity.
 It can develop into severe pain.
 You may also experience swelling of the surrounding tissue.
-It is usually quite difficult to diagnose cracks under a dental crown.
-It is best to see a dentist who can take an x-ray of your tooth to identify the damage.
+It is usually quite challenging to diagnose cracks under a dental crown.
+It is best to see a dentist who can take an X-ray of your tooth to identify the damage.

 How to deal with cracked tooth root pain?

-A common solution for painful sensations is over-the-counter ibuprofen-based medications.
+A standard solution for painful sensations is over-the-counter ibuprofen-based medications.
 Best along with ice pack compresses.
-Still, you should see your doctor as soon as possible for dental treatment options.
+Still, you should consult your doctor as soon as possible to explore dental treatment options.
 Trying to mask the pain with painkillers will put your oral health in jeopardy.

 Is a cracked root canal an emergency?

-It is an emergency.
+It is an emergent situation that requires an immediate dental visit.
 It may still be a treatable condition.
 You may undergo RCT and dental rehabilitation again.
 Otherwise, your only option is extraction.
-After the procedure, you can choose from a dental implant and bridge.
+After the procedure, you can choose from a dental implant or a bridge.